MBBS in Georgia

 - European Education at Indian Cost – Total yearly expense (tuition + living) under ₹10L, cheaper than most Indian private MBBS colleges.

-- Globally Valid Degree – NMC, WHO, and ECFMG recognized, eligible for FMGE, USMLE, and PLAB pathways.
+- Globally Valid Degree – Top Medical bodies like NMC, WHO, and ECFMG recognized, eligible for FMGE, USMLE, and PLAB pathways.

 - 100% English Medium – All lectures, exams, and clinical training in English, unlike other countries where local language becomes mandatory.